- Sports and Recreation»

 Our RV has a pretty standard layout and the living area has a Sofa and a Lounge Chair.
 My wife has a bad back and she prefers being able to move around on the Sofa so that’s hers.

-I, on the other hand, love sitting in a nice recliner sofa when I am writing or just watching TV at night, so we automatically migrated tour favorite seats as soon as we had everything set up in the campsite.
+I, on the other hand, love sitting in a nice recliner sofa when I am writing or just watching TV at night, so we automatically migrated to our favorite seats as soon as we had everything set up in the campsite.

 Now, this new problem of ours is a simple one actually.

 The lounge chair in an RV is mounted to a specific spot on the floor of the RV, so it won’t end up bouncing around as you travel down the road, and mine, as expected, was firmly mounted.
-For you novices, again, this mounting system also has a stop to keep the chair from swiveling too far in either direction.
+For you novices out there, this mounting system also has a stop to keep the chair from swiveling too far in either direction.

-Mine, it seems, is not set right.
-It stops me about 20-degrees from where I want it to be when I am watching the TV.
-Its not a bad thing, but it is a nuisance.
+Mine, it seems, was not set right.
+It stoped me about 20-degrees from where I want it to be when I am watching the TV.
+It wasn't a bad thing, but it is a nuisance.
 Now I have a new task when i get home, I will need to move this mount and set things for my Lounge chair to be aligned properly, for me.

 Problem-4; Wiper blades

-Actually, I did find a few really small things I needed to replace like the wiper blades which were Ok, but a little hard from age and sun exposure I replaced them.
+Actually, I did find a few really small things I needed to replace the wiper blades which were OK, but a little hard from age and sun exposure, so I replaced them.

 Problem-5; Entrance Light

-And, The lightbulb over the entrance door was bad, So, I went to Camping World and got a LED replacement for it.
-With this done, I will have adequate light at my door, but there will be much less current consumed, and it will have a very long life before it goes bad on me.
+And, The lightbulb over the entrance door was bad, So, I went tothe popular RV parts store, Camping World, and purchased an LED replacement for it.
+With this done, I will have adequate light at my door, but there will be much less current consumed by an LED bulb rather than a incandescent one, and it will have a much longer life before it goes bad on me.

 Problem-6; Loose gaskets